konecnyjakub/mytester/README.md

 ```

 ### Tests
 After you've set the environment, you can do your tests.
 For various comparisons, there is prepared class Assert with static methods.
 They automatically print the results.
-Some examples (hopefully self exlaining):
+Some examples (hopefully self explaining):
 ```php
 use MyTester\Assert;